SinaSalvatrice/9key_makro_master_qmk/notes.md

 1. Tune RGB colors / animation intensity only by feel, not because of any current problem.
 2. Personalize the default `CHAT` prompts if wanted.
 3. Adjust any `BAR` command names only if a specific host/extension setup needs it.
-4. Decide later whether the optional `GP12` path should remain as an OLED-view toggle or eventually be retired.
+4. Decide later whether `PROMPT` base mode should stay generic or be replaced by a more tailored listing-creation prompt set.

 ---